Long-range Meta-path Search on Large-scale Heterogeneous Graphs: Related Works

-Neural architecture search (NAS) has brought up the prospect of automating the customization of neural architectures for specific datasets or tasks~\cite{zoph2016neural,xie2017genetic,liu2018darts}.
-Recently, several works have attempted to utilize NAS to discover meta-structures in HGNNs.
-GEMS~\cite{han2020genetic} is the first NAS method on HINs, which utilizes an evolutionary algorithm to search for meta-graphs.
+\textbf{Meta-structure Search on Heterogeneous Graphs.} Recently, some works have attempted to utilize neural architecture search (NAS) to discover meta-structures.
+GEMS~\cite{han2020genetic} is the first NAS method on heterogeneous graphs, which utilizes an evolutionary algorithm to search meta-graphs for recommendation tasks.
 DiffMG~\cite{DBLP:conf/kdd/DingYZZ21} searches for meta-graphs by a differentiable algorithm to conduct an efficient search.
-PMMM~\cite{li2022differentiable} performs an efficient and stable search to find meaningful meta-multigraphs.
-However, the above methods have two potential limitations.
-First, they don't address the challenge of leveraging long-range dependencies.
-Second, their neural architectures and search meta-structures, \ie, meta-graphs or meta-multigraphs, are complicated, limiting the generalization of searched meta-structures.
+PMMM~\cite{li2022differentiable} performs a stable search to find meaningful meta-multigraphs.
+However, meta-path-based HGNNs are mainstream methods~\cite{RGCN2018,HetGNN2019,wang2019heterogeneous,fu2020magnn}, while meta-graph-based HGNNs are specialized.
+So, their searched meta-graphs are extremely difficult to generalize to other HGNNs.
+RL-HGNN~\cite{zhong2020reinforcement} proposes a reinforcement learning (RL)-based method to find meta-paths.
+On recommendation tasks, RMS-HRec~\cite{ning2022automatic} also proposes an RL-based meta-path selection strategy to discover meta-paths.
+Both of them are very time-consuming.